neo4j-drivers/testkit/boltstub/README.md

 As you might expect, you can have any number of `ELIF`s (including 0) and the `ELSE` is optional.

 Note in the above example, that the two server lines in the `ELSE` branch are one block because they use the implicit block syntax.
-Generally, stubscript is whitespace insensitive and that also applies here.
+Generally, Stubscript is whitespace insensitive and that also applies here.
 To avoid confusion or to group multiple blocks together, use Simple Blocks (s. above) or other grouping blocks.

 Example: